-One source of random error in the experiment was the waveform generator used to set the driving frequency and voltage.
+A major source of random error in the experiment was the waveform generator used to set the driving frequency and voltage.
 The waveform generator was an analog device, and the voltage and frequency for each measurement was set by hand.
 When a thrust value at 9 kVp-p and 5 kHz is given, these are the nominal voltage and frequency values.
 The actual experiment voltage and frequency will have differed slightly from the nominal case.
 Other sources of possible random error include electrical noise in the measurement setup and physical vibrations causing noise in the thrust measurement.

 The random thrust measurement error was quantified by applying Student's t-distribution to find measurement confidence intervals.
 The t-distribution was used because each mean thrust value was found by averaging five data points.
-The calculation method taken from reference 27 shows that for a data set consisting of five samples, it is 99% certain that the true mean of the experimental measurement is contained within the interval defined by Eqn.
-1.
+The calculation method taken from reference 28 shows that for a data set consisting of five samples, it is 99% certain that the true mean of the experimental measurement is contained within the interval defined by

-$$\mu = \overline{x} \pm 4.604 \frac{S}{\sqrt{5}} \tag{1}$$
+$$\mu = \bar{x} \pm 4.604 \frac{S}{\sqrt{5}} \tag{1}$$

 Because each average power measurement was based on 100 separate data points, a normal distribution was used to find the confidence interval for these measurements.
-For a normal distribution and a data set with 100 samples, it is 99% certain that the true mean of the experimental measurement is contained within the interval given by Eqn.
-2. For both of these calculations, the sample mean and standard deviation are calculated using Eqn.
-3 and 4, respectively.
+For a normal distribution and a data set with 100 samples, it is 99% certain that the true mean of the experimental measurement is contained within the interval